XxAcielxX/arch-plasma-install/README.md

 fastfetch | Fastfetch is a command-line system information tool, that is the sucessor to NeoFetch. cups\*| Printer service

 > \* - These are some of the more important packages, which a lot of programs tend to use.
-They're optional but it is highly recommended to install both of them.
+They're optional but it is highly recommended to install all of them.

 ### Enable OpenSSH daemon and CUPS printer service
 ```